Homemade Spreadable Cheese from Cottage Cheese (Processed Method)

 • Baking soda.
 This may sound unusual, but it acts as a melting agent.
 You will not taste it in the finished cheese unless more than the recommended amount is used.

-How to Make Homemade Spreadable Cheese
+How to Make Homemade Processed Spreadable Cheese

-To make homemade spreadable cheese, the process happens in clear stages.
+To make homemade processed spreadable cheese, the process happens in clear stages.
 Watching how the texture changes is more important than exact timing.

 Stage 1: Blend Until Completely Smooth